keajs/kea-docs/docs/concepts.md

 twice?"* I might hear some of you ask.

 There's a point to being this explicit.
-If you're following good patterns, it often makes sense to use the actions that you're listening to in a reducer or vice-versa, mainly to track second order effects.
+If you're following good patterns, it often makes sense to use the actions that you're listening to in a reducer or vice-versa, usually to track second or third order states.

-To illustrate this point, let's try adding a `loading` state to our logic.
+To illustrate this point, let's track the `loading` state in our logic.
+Obviously we need a `loading` reducer to store this value, but what about the actions?

-Here's one bad and *naïve* way you could do it.
+Well, here's one bad and *naïve* way you could do it:

 ```javascript
 // NB!
 This code follows bad patterns, don't do this.